 This is an OU level 2 module and you need to have the study skills required for both higher education and distance learning, obtained either through OU level 1 study or from equivalent study elsewhere.

-If you are studying for a Health & Social Care qualification, our OU level 1 module An introduction to health and social care (K101) and/or Perspectives in health and social care (K118) would be ideal preparation.
+If you are studying for a Health and Social Care qualification, our OU level 1 module Introducing health and social care (K102) is ideal preparation.
 However, you don’t need any prior knowledge as the study material for this module is designed to be accessible if you are new to this subject.